travelgateX/documentation-site/content/hotelx/concepts/Search mode/search-single-mode.md

 </svg>

 ## Search Multi Mode

+If you don’t have any filter in the request and you have permissions for multimode, the search is multimode.
+By default, the request is for all the accesses that you have configured in the product, if you want to apply some filter, you have to use the filter and to indicate the rules that you want.
+Is important to know that you only can use includes or excludes in the same request, but never both in the same request.

 <svg class="search_multi_mode" width="617px" height="486px" viewBox="75 50 617 486" version="1.1" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">
   <defs>
     <linearGradient x1="2.25097656%" y1="49.999848%" x2="100%" y2="49.999848%" id="linearGradient-1">